Versatile Symbolic Music-for-Music Modeling via Function Alignment: Introduction

 To achieve versatile music-for-music modeling in a sample-efficient way, we apply \textit{knowledge transfer} to pretrained foundational Language Models (LMs) using a light-parameterized adaptor.
 As illustrated in Fig.~\ref{fig:function_alignment}(a)-(b), many existing methods such as probing~\cite{donahue2022melody,mert,mertech} and prefix tuning~\cite{li2021prefix,zhang2023llama,cocomulla} transfer knowledge of foundation models to downstream tasks by adapting them to new input or output, but the knowledge resides in only one language---either the LM of source $\mathbf{x}$ or the LM of target $\mathbf{y}$.
 In contrast, our method distills knowledge from \textit{both} LMs via aligning them in a layer-wise manner, as shown in Fig.~\ref{fig:function_alignment}(c).

-At the methodology level, our approach is inspired by \textit{function alignment}~\cite{function_alignment}, a recently proposed theory of mind that attributes the emergence of intelligence to the dynamic synergy among interacting agents.
-In our work, we contribute two concrete implementations of this idea—treating two language models (LMs) as agents and creating synergy through Parameter-Efficient Fine-Tuning (PEFT).
+At the methodology level, our approach is inspired by \textit{function alignment}~\cite{function_alignment}, a recently proposed theory of mind that attributes the emergence of intelligence to the dynamic synergy among interacting agents, i.e., Language Models (LMs).
+In our work, we contribute two concrete implementations of this idea—by creating synergy between two LMs through Parameter-Efficient Fine-Tuning (PEFT).

 The first approach introduces a trainable cross-attention layer between two separately pretrained LMs.
 The second, more concise solution, uses a lightweight self-attentive adapter applied to concatenated input-output sequences within a \textit{single shared LM}—a strategy applicable when both input and output share the same vocabulary.
 We show the effectiveness of both implementations using experiments on both generative and analysis tasks, including: (1) chord-conditioned melody generation, (2) melody-conditioned chord generation, (3) drum-conditioned song generation, (4) song-conditioned drum generation and (5) few-shot symbolic music analysis.